Used Office Furniture at Aline

 Signs of Use/Wear & Tear

 With all the used furniture there are some signs of use.
 We ensure all furniture is structurally sound and are as described.

 Our secondhand furniture is priced accordingly.
 Lower value furniture often has more signs of wear or of a cheaper quality when bought new.

-We are constantly updating our secondhand items.
-With the nature of secondhand items, actual stock levels can sometimes vary, due to store purchase or excessive damage that they are unsellable.
-If an item is out of stock and alternative product may be offered.
+We are constantly updating our secondhand items posted online.
+With the nature of secondhand items, actual stock levels can sometimes vary, due to store purchases or excessive damage that they are unsellable.
+If an item is out of stock, an alternative product may be offered.
 If you are unhappy with the alternative, we will happily issue you a refund for the original order.

 If you have queries regarding any product on our website, you can use the contact page.
 Please use the website SKU or add the product link to the page.

 When you buy a second-hand item from a business, you have similar rights to when you buy a new item.
 However, your rights very much depend on how much you paid for the item.
 Any item you buy, including a second-hand item, must be fit for the purpose it has been sold for.
 It must also be as described to you, and the quality must be of an expected standard, given the price you paid.
 However, you cannot expect second-hand items to be of the same standard as new ones.

 Second-hand items are sold as seen, so there may be some fault, imperfection or wear and tear.
 You need to examine the item carefully and ask the business to point out any damage or imperfections.
 Make sure the item does what it is expected to do.
 For example, if it is a second-hand TV, check that the picture and sound are working correctly, the reception is clear, and the remote control works as it should.